FerdyNug/xv6-Kernel-Assignment/README.md

-# xv6-Kernel-Assignment
+Assignment 1 - OS class

-Name : Nehemiah Austen Pison
+Name : Ferdy Nugraha Rachmadi
-NIM : 1313619021
+NIM : 1313619011

 To see the code changes please open the file diff_report.md To see the screenshots please open the folder usertests